mikeobrien/mikeobrien.github.com/_posts/2013-11-9-angular-consts-values-services-factories-and-providers-oh-my.md

 ### Service, Factories and Values ###

 Up until now I haven't said anything about services, factories or values.
 Why?
-Because those concepts don't actually exist in Angular, there are only providers and the instances they produce, period.
-The `service()`, `factory()` and `value()` methods on `Module` and `$provide` are just *convenience methods* that accept functions or instances and turn them into providers, they don't represent any special Angular constructs by those names.
-To make this clearer, here are the convenience methods (I expanded them out for demonstrative purposes as they were DRY, see the actual ones [here](https://github.com/angular/angular.js/blob/v1.2.0/src/auto/injector.js#L632)):
+Because those concepts don't exist in Angular as distinct constructs, there are only providers and the instances they produce.
+The `service()`, `factory()` and `value()` functions on `Module` and `$provide` are just *convenience functions* (Poorly named IMO) that accept functions or instances and turn them into providers, they don't represent any special Angular constructs by those names.
+To make this clearer, here are the convenience functions (I expanded them out for demonstrative purposes as they were DRY, see the actual ones [here](https://github.com/angular/angular.js/blob/v1.2.0/src/auto/injector.js#L632)):

 ```js
 function factory(name, factoryFn) {